gemeraldmine/dungeon/README.md

 will involve moving between rooms and collecting items before moving onto the final dragon room.

-So far I have room movement and item pick up and inventory display running.

-TODO:

-- [ ] Finish rooms, with descriptions and items
-- [ ] Write final room logic
+Project complete enough for now.

 ## Constraints

-- [ ] There must be a minimum of eight rooms.
+- [x] There must be a minimum of eight rooms.
-- [ ] Each room must contain one item, with the exception of the “start” room and the room containing the villain.
+- [x] Each room must contain one item, with the exception of the “start” room and the room containing the villain.
 - [x] The “start” room is where players will begin their moves and should not contain any items.
-- [ ] The room containing the villain should not contain any items.
+- [x] The room containing the villain should not contain any items.

 ## Ask myself

-- [ ] What are the different steps needed in this program?
+- [x] What are the different steps needed in this program?
-- [ ] How might you outline them in a way that a computer can understand?
+- [x] How might you outline them in a way that a computer can understand?
 - [x] What information would you need from the player at each point (inputs)?
 - [x] What information would you output to the player at each point?
 - [x] When might it be a good idea to use “IF” and “IF ELSE” statements?